reab5555/AI-Financial-Market-Supply-Demand-Analyzer/README.md

 <img src="example_images/icon.png" width="100" alt="alt text">

-# Financial Market Supply-Demand Profiler
+# Financial Market Supply-Demand AI Profiler
 This project is designed to identify the markets or categories of products with the most demand for a specific date, determine the main suppliers of these products in the market, and analyze their growth percentage rate.

 ## Features